rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **Debug: show GI area colour** - Shows the colour of the light from the wider area affecting to each pixel.

-**Debug: show GI bounce colour** - Shows the colour of local (short range) bounced light effect.

-**Debug: show GI contrast background colour** - A blurred version of the image.
-Adaptive contrast enhancement works by increasing the difference of each pixel from the same point in this blurred image.

-**show GI contrast diff** - Shows the difference how much Adaptive contrast is lightening or darkening each pixel, relative to grey.

-**Debug: show GI big AO** - Shows the large scale ambient occlusion effect alone on a grey background.

-**Debug: show GI area depth** - Shows the blurred depth buffer which is used to calculate big AO

-**Debug: Splitscreen OFF/ON** - Shows original image unprocessed on left half of screen, and after Glamayre effect on the right.

 Advanced Tuning and Configuration
 ------------------------

 You probably don't want to adjust these, unless your game has visible artefacts with the defaults.

 **Reduce AO in bright areas** - Do not shade very light areas.
 Helps prevent unwanted shadows in bright transparent effects like smoke and fire, but also reduces them in solid white objects.
-Increase if you see shadows in white smoke, decrease for more shade on light objects.
+Increase if you see shadows in white smoke; decrease for more shade on light objects.
 Doesn't help with dark smoke.

 **AO max distance** - The ambient occlusion effect fades until it is zero at this distance.
 Helps avoid avoid artefacts if the game uses fog or haze.
 If you see deep shadows in the clouds then reduce this.
 If the game has long, clear views then increase it.